sriramlab/SCOPE/examples/README.md

 ### Source Files

-These example files in `source_files` were generated using the `simulateA.py` script found in `misc/simulations` from the root of the repository.
+The example files in `source_files` were generated using the `simulateA.py` script found in `misc/simulations` from the root of the repository.
 The PLINK formatted frequency file was generated using the `generate_plink_frq.py` script found in `misc/simulations` from the root of the repository.

 #### Contents